technologiestiftung/kulturdaten-website/README.md

 # Digital Services TypeScript Template

+A frontend project template using TypeScript, Next.js, Jest and Storybook.
+(Adjust this readme after using the template.)

 ## Installation

-1. Install a node version that matches the version defined in `.nvmrc` (if you’re using nvm, run `nvm use` to switch to that version)
+1. Install a node version that matches the version defined in `.nvmrc` (if you’re using nvm, run `nvm use` to switch to that version).
 2. Install dependencies:

 ```shell